Oscillating asymptotics and conjectures of Andrews: Introduction and statement of results

 \begin{theorem} As $n \to \infty$ we have

 \end{theorem}

 The sequence $V_1(n) {e^{-\sqrt{2|V|n}}} {\sqrt{n}}$ is plotted in Figure \ref{figure_approx}.

 From Figures \ref{coeffs_V_1} and \ref{figure_approx} it appears that $V_1(n)$ is arbitrarily small infinitely often.
-We discuss this observation alongside two further conjectures of Andrews in Section \ref{Sec: explanations}, giving candidates for these points and providing strong numerical and heuristic evidence.
+We discuss this observation alongside Andrews' Conjecture~5 and Conjecture~6 in Section \ref{Sec: explanations}, giving candidates for these points and providing strong numerical and heuristic evidence.